Privacy Policy — Tetrahue

 Tetrahue (“the app”) is developed and operated by Refractor Games (“we”, “us”, “the developer”), an indie game developer based in the United Kingdom.

 Under UK GDPR, Refractor Games is the data controller for any data the app handles.
-Data we describe as “processed by Google” below is controlled by Google as a separate data controller; we do not access or hold copies of it.
+Data we describe as “processed by Google” or “processed by Apple” below is controlled by those platforms as separate data controllers; we do not access or hold copies of it.

 This policy explains what data the app handles, why, and what rights you have over it.